Green Hill School (Chehalis, Washington): 2020s

 The 2023 year included filed charges of twelve riots, with an additional eight cases based on the 2022 JNET investigation.
 The largest of the riots included an August standoff with detention staff involving 6 students and a September incident involving nine residents of the school who were arraigned on felony prison riot charges stemming from a fight.
 Another brawl, also involving nine students, occurred one week later, with a felony riot charge submitted to the Lewis County Superior Court.
 Of the total riots, two were tied to gang-related activity.

 The Washington Court of Appeals ruled in August 2025 that conditions at the school, particularly confinement and lockdown procedures, violated the law.
 Prior to the ruling, residents were confined to "dry cells", or rooms without bathrooms or running water.
 In combination with low staffing, students were often held without basic necessities during lockdowns.
 Further investigations, as described by various lawsuits and reports heard by the appeals court, noted that gang activity limited student availability to mental health and basic hygiene resources.
 Students were required to use hand held urinals.
 Additionally, new residents were found to be coerced into gang-related drug trafficking at Green Hill and up to three students could be held in a cell meant for one.
 A class action lawsuit was filed the same month on the attempt to relocate students to Harbor Heights in Aberdeen during 2024.
 The lawsuit alleged damaged personal property and the loss of rights during the relocation, as well as retaliation by staff when the students were transferred back to Green Hill.

+Between 2022 and 2024, safety incidents at the school increased from 1,100 to approximately 5,200.
+The Chehalis Police Department recorded 117 investigations involving Green Hill School during 2025.